 The Mallee Emu-wren is particularly vulnerable to the impacts of bushfire.

+Land clearance has reduced and fragmented Mallee Emu-wren habitat.
+The species is also particularly vulnerable to the impacts of bushfire.
 In fact, it was a series of fires that caused the Mallee Emu-wren to become extinct in South Australia.
-The tiny songbird was recently moved from one location and successfully returned to its former range in that state.
-The Mallee Emu- wren also exists in three populations across Victoria’s largest Mallee parks.
+Now the Mallee Emu-wren exists in just three of Victoria’s Mallee parks.

-Bush fires are a significant risk for the Mallee Emu-wren.
-The bird’s restriction to a small number of locations has also prompted great concern.
+Bushfires are a significant risk for the Mallee Emu-wren.
+The bird’s restriction to a small number of locations means that a single bushfire could bring the species closer to extinction.
+Periods of drought also cause the species to decline.

 The plan for fighting extinction

 Zoos Victoria is part of the Threatened Mallee Bird Advisory Committee.
-We are making every effort to re-establish populations and support wild-to-wild translocation within the bird’s former range.
-Zoos Victoria is also prepared to establish a captive breeding program as insurance against further loss of the species.
+We are making every effort to re-establish populations through wild-to-wild translocation within the bird’s former range.

 How you can help